Should I Buy or Rent a Property?

 Abiding by rules set by the landlord, increasing rent and lack of freedom to make changes to the property are all factors that you should consider when deciding whether to rent or buy a property.
 It’s also important to be aware of the fact that if a landlord decides to sell the property or get new tenants, you’ll have to move out.
 Despite this, renting a property has plenty of benefits too.

 Here are some of the advantages of renting a property...

 Whether you’re undecided about an area, planning on travelling or simply enjoy the freedom, renting a property offers a great degree of flexibility as you’ll be able to move out as soon as your tenancy ends.
 Some landlords offer short-term or rolling month contracts too.
 Buying and selling a property can often be a lengthy process.
 It’s important to remember that purchasing a property is a big commitment.

 We understand that for some people, where they live can drastically affect their lifestyle.
 Whether you want to live in a vibrant, bustling location or a peaceful area, you may find that renting a property presents more opportunities for you.
 In some areas, you might find that it’s too expensive to buy the property of your dreams.
 Renting may allow you to live in a sought-after, or more central, location.

 Some may find that renting offers financial stability as you’ll know what your rent will be each month.
 Depending on your contract, you may find that some, or all, of your utility bills are covered by your rent too.
 Generally, a landlord is responsible for the maintenance of the property so you won’t have to worry about these additional expenses.

-If you’re still unsure on what the best option for you is, get in touch with one of our property experts here at Oakheart.
-We can talk through your options and present you with a range of properties that are available to buy and to let.
+If you’re still unsure on what the best option for you is, get in touch with one of our property experts.
+Here at Oakheart Property, we're proud to have a highly-experienced team of sales and lettings agents across Essex and Suffolk.
+Our team will be more than happy to talk through your options and present you with a range of properties that are available to buy and to let.